-New food hygiene regulations came into force on 1st January 2006.
-While on the one hand, they relate to food business operators, on the other they are intended to cover all activities apart from the domestic handling, preparation and storage of food for private domestic consumption.
-Theywill therefore apply to Congregational operations no matter how limited.
-However, in practice, they should not be particularly onerous so far as the bulk of Congregations is concerned.
+New food hygiene regulations came into force on 1 January 2006.
+These regulations are intended to cover all activities apart from the handling, preparation and storage of food for private domestic consumption.
+They will therefore apply to Congregational operations no matter how limited.

 - Compliance with microbiological criteria for foodstuffs

 - Appropriate sampling of foodstuffs to ensure compliance (e.g. use of temperature probe)

 - Keeping premises (kitchens and all other accommodation used for the preparation or processing of food) clean and in good condition, with adequate facilities for cleaning food stuffs, washing utensils, etc

 - Keeping temporary premises such as marquees or stalls clean, with adequate provision for hygienic preparation of food stuffs and washing utensils, etc.